Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Perfect For: Hiking, Trail Running

 Conveniently located near I-85, Occoneechee Mountain State Natural Area is a fantastic trail near Durham and Hillsborough.
-With a 350-foot change in elevation, Occoneechee Mountain has one of the only true mountain peak overlooks in the area.
+With a 350-foot change in elevation, Occoneechee Mountain has one of the area’s only true mountain peak overlooks.

 The 2.2-mile Mountain Loop leads to that overlook.
-You’ll also enjoy a peaceful walk along the Eno River on this trail.
+On this trail, you’ll also enjoy a peaceful walk along the Eno River.

 Final Thoughts